aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/cells-formatting/number-settings/format-number-to-scientific/_index.md

 ### Sample Code

 Here's a code snippet demonstrating these steps:
-{{< gist "aspose-cells-gists" "59a1901d62ea9ceb08456a818431a898" "Cells-Formatting-FormatNumberToScientific.cs" >}}
+{{< gist "aspose-cells-gists" "7bb30376b4d40cdfd596286870fb9752" "Cells-Formatting-FormatNumberToScientific.py" >}}

 ### Conclusion

-By following these steps, you can format numbers to scientific notation in Aspose.Cells for .NET.
+By following these steps, you can format numbers to scientific notation in Aspose.Cells for Python via .NET.
 Remember, you can customize the format string (`"0.00E+00"`) as needed to adjust the number of decimal places or other aspects of the scientific notation display.

-{{< app/cells/assistant language="csharp" >}}